Independence Day tribute: The foreign heroes who fought for India’s freedom

-Every year on August 15, India remembers the countless heroes who fought for its Independence.
+Every year on August 15, India remembers the countless heroes who fought for its independence.
 We tell their stories, pass on their courage to the next generation, and celebrate their sacrifices.
 But India’s freedom struggle was not fought alone.
-Alongside its own leaders stood a remarkable group of foreign renegades—men and women who left their homelands to fight for India’s liberty.
+Alongside its own leaders stood a remarkable group of men and women who left their homelands to fight for India’s liberty.

 Annie Besant was born in London in 1847 and began as a fiery suffragette.
 Drawn to Theosophy, she moved to India in 1893 and became a key figure in the Indian Home Rule movement.
 She helped establish Banaras Hindu University and in 1917 became the first woman president of the Indian National Congress, unshaken by criticism from both the British and her peers.